cr2940/SWE1D_barrier_hbox/README.md

 H-box method for Shallow Water Examples - 1D

 This directory contains a number of examples for solving the shallow water equations in one dimension using hbox method.
-If you have a valid install of PyClaw you should be able to run the examples from this directory with some tweaks such as where you want the output and plots to go.
+Please download solverMB.py file under cr2940/pyclaw and rename to solver.py (and original solver.py to something else) to run the zero-width barrier simulations.

 Note that many of these scripts were set up to make nice movies and output much more often than is probably necessary.